gabon africa bwiti initiation retreat

 As such, this retreat is not recommended for those who have not experienced a flood dose of Iboga.
 Anything less than an intense draw to Gabon is an indication that Africa is not a fit.
 The commitment must be 100 percent.
 Not only to the intensity that the jungles of Gabon deliver, but to the length of integration time that follows this experience.

-WHAT IS A BWITI FULL INITIATION?
+WHAT IS A BWITI INITIATION?

-A Bwiti Full Initiation is a shamanic initiation of oneself into the ancient Bwiti traditions, teachings and ways of being that this culture uses to navigate and master life.
+A Bwiti Initiation is a shamanic initiation of oneself into the ancient Bwiti traditions, teachings and ways of being that this culture uses to navigate and master life.
 It is a commitment to taking Bwiti truths and applying them — for a lifetime.
 And Iboga plays a very big part in the experience.

 Bwiti is not a religion.
 It is a spiritual philosophy of introspection and self-discovery.
 A discovery of truth, and an eventual mastery in the art of living.
 And Iboga is the chief tool the Bwiti use to master life itself.